Egg Bhurji – Indian Style Scrambled Eggs

 - When the pan is slightly hot, in about 2 minutes, add oil.

 - After about 30 seconds, add cumin seeds.

-- When the cumin seeds splutter add onions.
+- When the cumin seeds splutter add onions and serrano peppers.

 - Sauté the onions until they are golden.
 Keep stirring in order to prevent them from burning.